DevBrush/ignis/README.md

 		[!- endforif -!]
     [!- endfor -!]

-#### Print Statements:
+#### Print commands:

-Print the value of *variable* for the header of the page this 'print' command is on.
+Print the value of *`variable`* for the header of the file this 'print' command is on.
+This differs from 'forprint' commands because the value of *`variable`* is only taken from the header of the file currently being handled, not from any other file.

     [!- print {variable} -!]